 Turkish

-Unlike the earlier years, when the Turkish language was considered “the language of the enemy” and its learning was limited to meeting the security needs of the country, today the knowledge of this language becomes more useful than ever for many reasons.
+Unlike in the past, when the Turkish language was often considered “the language of the enemy” and its study was limited mainly to national security needs, today, knowledge of Turkish is more valuable than ever.

-The Turkish language belongs to the group of agglutinative languages.
-This means that we add suffixes to the end of each word.
-It consists of 29 letters, the pronunciation of which does not present any particular difficulty, since each one is pronounced in a unique way.
+Turkish belongs to the family of agglutinative languages, meaning that suffixes are added to the end of words to create meaning.
+The language consists of 29 letters, each of which is pronounced in a single, consistent way, making pronunciation relatively straightforward.

 Certificates and Levels